sugarlabs/musicblocks/guide/README.md

 that is the instrument used when playing notes.
 You can override this default for a group of notes by using the *Set Instrument* block.
 It will select an [instrument](#342-setting-instrument) for the synthesizer for any contained blocks, e.g., violin.
+[RUN LIVE](https://musicblocks.sugarlabs.org/index.html?id=1725869548034418&run=True)

 ![default voice](../documentation/setdefaultinstrument_block.svg "Set Default Instrument")